 - Expected Time Frame - 24 Hours

 - Your pending application(s) will undergo examination and must follow the procedures stipulated by the Trade Marks Act.

-- You will receive your certificate as soon as this process is finalised.
+- You will receive your registration certificate as soon as this process is finalised.

 We keep track of the various procedures required by the Registrar's office and comply with them on your behalf.